Conniekoh/conniekoh/README.md

 ### Hi there 👋

-- 👩🏻‍🎓 Graduate student studying Applied Analytics at Columbia University
-- 📊 Deeply passionate about utilizing data analytical skills to drive business changss
-- ❤️ Curious in finding new things/trends
+👩🏻‍🎓 I'm currently a graduate student studying Applied Analytics at Columbia University 📊 I'm deeply passionate about utilizing data analytical skills to drive business changss ❤️ I'm curious in finding new things/trends

 <!--